-There are unlimited options for making crispy sandwiches with potato chips as they can be added to almost any type of basic sandwich to make them crispy.
+There are unlimited options for making crispy sandwiches with potato chips.
+They can be added to almost any type of basic sandwich to make them crispy.

 In the British Isles, we call this a crisp sandwich or crisp butty, and it is a fairly common snack across all the different countries.

 This is, in fact, a very typical British & Irish snack, not to be confused with a ‘chip sandwich’, although these are also a well-loved favourite in Britain and Ireland.

 In fact, understandably this can be quite confusing for Americans who call what we call ‘crisps’ – ‘potato chips’.
 What Americans call ‘Fries’ or ‘French fries’ we call ‘chips’.

 And as these types of sandwiches are not normally things an American would eat (although why on earth not?!! – they are so good!) – you can understand the confusion.

 So just to clear it up, here you have a chip sandwich or chip butty: